Phnom Penh Guide

 Food delivery services, why use them?

 12 Sept.
-23: I’ve never used food delivery services, but those I know that have, tell me that although in general services are acceptable, some have experienced late deliveries, extra fees, incorrect food and/or shortages (did the driver get hungry).
-Any of which can be very disappointing, especially if the order arrives considerably later than indicated on the App.
+23: I’ve never used food delivery services, but those I know that have, tell me that although in general services are acceptable, some have experienced late deliveries, extra fees, incorrect food, and/or shortages (did the driver get hungry).
+Any of these can be very disappointing, especially if the order arrives considerably later than indicated on the App.

 Although one must believe that companies will do their best, with so many variables, it may be unwise to use any food delivery company, if you are in a hurry.